PlibreDev/Mechanic-Shop-Flask-SQLAlchemy-DB/README.md

    - **Start Command**: `gunicorn flask_app:app`
    - **Python Version**: 3.13.4 (auto-detected)

+**Note**: The `python-dotenv` package is included in requirements.txt for environment variable loading, but actual environment variables should be set in Render's dashboard for production.

 4. **Deploy**
    - Connect GitHub repository to Render
    - Enable auto-deploy on pushes to main branch